Skip to main content

 A fledgling baby bird with any of the following signs is injured and needs medical attention:

-• There are obvious wounds or blood on its body
+• There are obvious wounds or blood on their body

-• It has had contact with a cat – even with no obvious injuries, this is a medical emergency for baby birds
+• They have had contact with a cat – even with no obvious injuries, this is a medical emergency for baby birds

 • The bird is lying on its side and cannot right itself

-• It is covered in bugs or insects
+• The bird is covered in bugs or insects

-• It is fluffy, looks “sleepy”, and doesn’t perk up or try to get away when you approach it.
+• The bird is fluffy, looks “sleepy”, and doesn’t perk up or try to get away when you approach them.

-To keep the baby bird(s) safe while you figure out how to help them, put them in a small cardboard box with a soft towel or t-shirt.
-Even on a warm day babies can get cold, so give them a heat source:
+To keep the baby bird(s) safe while you figure out how to help them, put them in a small cardboard box (no cages) with a soft towel.
+Even when indoors, or on a warm day, babies can get cold and even hypothermic, so give them a direct heat source:

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute

-• a plastic bottle from the recycling bin filled with hot tap water and wrapped in a face cloth or tea towel
+• a plastic bottle or jar with a tight-fitting lid from the recycling bin filled with hot tap water and wrapped in a tea towel or face cloth and secured in the box so that it does not squish the bird

 Do not give them any food or water – right now keeping them warm in a dark and quiet place is more important.